 If you must change altitude often or you are prone to barotrauma, you may need to have surgery to place tubes in the ear drum.
 This is not an option for scuba diving.

-Barotrauma is usually noncancerous (benign) and responds to self-care.
+Barotrauma is usually a benign, self-limited condition that responds to self-care.
 Hearing loss is almost always temporary.

 You can use nasal decongestants (spray or pill form) before altitude changes.
-Try to avoid altitude changes while you have an upper respiratory infection or allergy attack.
+Try to avoid altitude changes while you have an upper respiratory infection or active allergy symptoms.

 Talk to your provider about using decongestants if you plan to scuba dive.